The End of Outdoor Climbing?

 Movement – The design is top notch and well thought out, it never feels too crowded, even when it’s busy.
 Good lighting keeps things upbeat.

 Winner: The Creek.
-Even though you’ll be surrounded by people form Colorado at both, you just can’t beat the beauty of canyon country.
+Even though you’ll be surrounded by people from Colorado at both, you just can’t beat the beauty of canyon country.

 Indian Creek – Home to arguably the most aesthetic climbs in the world, splitters of incomparable beauty shooting upwards for a hundred feet or more.